stadelmanma/fitparse-rs/README.md

  * Files with Developer Data fields can be parsed but the developer fields are dropped.
   * We do not validate the CRC values at this time
+  * The FIT SDK is regularly updated by Garmin/Ant this library may not be up to date; check the `src/profile/messages.rs` for the packaged version.
+    Submit an issue and I will gladly bump it!

 ## Usage